AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service.

-## Release 14945 {#release-14945}
+## Release 15262 {#release-15262}

-Summarized below are the continuous improvements for maintenance release 14945, which was publicly released on January 11, 2023.
+Summarized below are the continuous improvements for maintenance release 15262, which was publicly released on January 11, 2023.
 The previous maintenance release was release 14697.

 2024.1.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.

-### Enhancements {#enhancements-14945}
+### Enhancements {#enhancements-15262}

 * ASSETS-32101: Metadata for smart crop renditions should be updated in DB.
 * ASSETS-31297: Improve checks to prevent deletion of copied assets from dynamic media.

-### Fixed Issues {#fixed-issues-14945}
+### Fixed Issues {#fixed-issues-15262}

-Note: generated from prod-14697..d412fc5c0f
 * ASSETS-15977: Remove deprecated v1 search events and pipeline producer.
 * ASSETS-18088: Upgrade batik library dependencies to 1.17.
 * ASSETS-21965: Metadata writeback workflow must only launch on asset metadata changes.